ZephyrCarter/troop223.github.io/Menu/Webmasters_Guide/Webmasters_Guide.md

 -------

 You will then be shown to the sign up/sign in page.
-I want you to now click 'Sign In' option
+I want you to now click the 'Sign In' option

 -------